ChappIO/directus-extension-models/README.md

-# Directus extension: TypeScript Models
+# Directus extension: Generate TypeScript Types Models

 This extension lets you generate typescript types from your Schema, allowing you to more easily develop your custom extensions with type checking.